Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 Another factor to consider is your overall financial responsibility.
 If you are responsible with managing your finances and have a good credit history, having more than one or two credit cards may not be an issue.

 However, if you have a history of late payments, missed payments, or bankruptcies, it may be best to stick to one credit card until you can improve your financial habits.
-Hence, there is no specific number of credit cards that will guarantee good credit.
-It all depends on your individual financial situation and spending habits.

 Having multiple credit cards can provide benefits such as lower credit utilization and increased rewards, but it can also lead to overspending and debt if not managed responsibly.